srgeddes/taskwizard/README.md

-# TaskIt
+# TaskWizard

-TaskIt is a command-line interface (CLI) task management application that allows users to create, manage, and track their tasks efficiently.
+TaskWizard is a command-line interface (CLI) task management application that allows users to create, manage, and track their tasks efficiently.

 ## Features